Facility Planning, Construction and Management (FPCM)

 - Projects completed within the reporting period.

 The report also contains narratives, charts and graphics that detail CDCR’s needs based on the incarcerated population.
-Specific sections of the report are dedicated to CDCR Population and Capacity Reports; Infrastructure; Housing Needs and Adult inmate Health Care.
+Specific sections of the report are dedicated to CDCR Population; Infrastructure; Housing Needs and Adult inmate Health Care.

 The institution tabs contained in the MPAR provide detail on active, proposed, and completed projects at individual adult institutions and juvenile facilities.
 These include capital outlay, special repair, deferred maintenance, and energy efficiency projects that maintain, modify, or add infrastructure capacity, which support CDCR’s programs and operational goals.